mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 enables the client and the concentrator to exchange raw packets through the QUIC connection.
 This is done by using the recently proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
-In a nutshell, to send an packet to a remote host, the client simply passes the entire packet as a datagram to the QUIC connection established with the concentrator.
+In a nutshell, to send a packet to a remote host, the client simply passes the entire packet as a datagram to the QUIC connection established with the concentrator.

 This document specifies the following format for encoding packets in QUIC DATAGRAM frame.
-It allows encoding packets from several protocols by identifiying the corresponding protocol of the packet in each QUIC DATAGRAM frame. {{encoding-packets}} describes this encoding.
+It allows encoding packets from several protocols by identifying the corresponding protocol of the packet in each QUIC DATAGRAM frame. {{encoding-packets}} describes this encoding.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~